ICRW is leading efforts to find solutions that will eliminate the harmful traditional practice of child marriage.

 Health and Child Marriage

 - Girls younger than 15 are five times more likely to die in childbirth than women in their 20s.
-Pregnancy is the leading cause of death worldwide for girls ages 15 to 19.
+Pregnancy is consistently among the leading causes of death for girls ages 15 to 19 worldwide.

 - Child brides face a higher risk of contracting HIV because they often marry an older man with more sexual experience.
 Girls ages 15 – 19 are 2 to 6 times more likely to contract HIV than boys of the same age in sub-Saharan Africa.

 Violence and Child Marriage